Skip to main content

 You should also get extra priority if you have to leave services family accommodation (SFA) because your husband, wife or civil partner died in service.

-You need to apply for housing benefit instead if you stay in a hostel or some types of supported or temporary housing.
+You apply for housing benefit if you stay in a hostel or other supported or temporary housing.

 Find out where to get grants and emergency help with food and other costs.